SanjayMarreddi/Open-Source/README.md

 ## OpenSource
-- Get started with OpenSource !
+- Get started with OpenSource and start Colloborating on Projects
 - [Introduction to Git and GitHub](https://github.com/SanjayMarreddi/Intro-to-Git-and-GitHub)